McGuiness Dermatology & Plastic Surgery

 Approximately 7.5 million Americans suffer from the chronic skin condition known as psoriasis.
-If you’re among this population, the team of expert dermatologists at McGuiness Dermatology & Aesthetics can offer effective management of the unsightly and uncomfortable scaly patches associated with psoriasis.
-Call one of the locations in Plano, Flower Mound, Prosper, Richardson, Anna, or Murphy, Texas, or book an appointment online to learn more about psoriasis diagnosis and management today.
+If you’re among this population, the team of expert dermatologists at McGuiness Dermatology & Plastic Surgery can offer effective management of the unsightly and uncomfortable scaly patches associated with psoriasis.
+Call one of the locations in Plano, Flower Mound, Prosper, or Murphy, Texas, or book an appointment online to learn more about psoriasis diagnosis and management today.

 People with psoriasis have patches of skin that are reddened and topped with white, flaky scales.
 You most likely experience psoriasis on your knees, torso, and elbows, but it can appear anyway on your body.